 and is being supported by an international advisory group.

 NORFACE (New Opportunities for Research Funding Agency Cooperation in Europe) has launched Welfare State Futures, a programme of innovative research designed to ask, and answer, fundamental questions about the design, delivery and experience of welfare in the 21st century.
-A part of the Austrian research is funded by the Austrian Research Funds (FWF), and a part of the Finnish research is funded by National Institute for Health and Welfare.
+A part of the Austrian research is funded by the Austrian Research Funds (FWF) and FSW (Fonds Soziales Wien), and a part of the Finnish research is funded by National Institute for Health and Welfare.